jiyuuchc/lmdeconv/README.md

 ### Usage: Paricle Fusion workflow

 ##### 1. Build
-Make sure you have gcc C-comiler installed.
+Make sure you have gcc C-compiler installed.
 On windows, it is easy to use the "AddOn..." menu option, and search for Cygwin.
 On linux, use your system's packgae management software.
 In Matlab, run
 ```
 build